psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-A report of Mr. Eldrdige's acceptance, as instructed by Mr. Pittis, of the apology is then provided.
-But we also get some detail about weht Mr. Pittisd felt libeled, and why he thought the libel would be one that would be publicly inferred.
+A report of Mr. Eldridge's acceptance, as instructed by Mr. Pittis, of the apology is then provided.
+But we also get some detail about why Mr. Pittis felt libeled, and why he thought the libel would be one that would be publicly inferred.

 ```{admonition} Let them look at the circumstances of the case
 :class: dropdown